FPSE Neighborhood Entry Markers (2008-2009)

 Murals Around the Grove

-The newest mural in the Grove entertainment/business district is now complete!
-Grace McCammond from Signature Arts finished the mural in record time.
-As a final touch, she added gold, reflective paint, to the cougar’s’ eyes in hopes of them glowing off headlights of cars passing through the Manchester strip at night.
-McCammond already united with the youth from Herbert Hoover Boys and Girls Club, Adams Park Unit.
+“I See You,” pictured below, was created by Grace McCammond from Signature Arts.
+This large installation is one example of the art pieces dotting the neighborhood buildings.
+As a final touch, she added gold reflective paint to the cougar’s eyes so they would glow from passing headlights of cars through the Manchester strip at night.
+McCammond has worked with the youth from Herbert Hoover Boys and Girls Club, Adams Park Unit.
 With her guidance, they painted the cougar slash marks that will soon be installed on the black fence in front of the mural.